emadadel2008/Think-Like-an-Architect/README.md

-# Think-Like-an-Architect
+# Think Like an Architect — Course

-Think Like an Architect course
+A provider-agnostic course to teach architectural thinking.